codefellows/seattle-code-301n24/curriculum/class-01/README.md

 ## Learning Objectives

 As as result of completing Lecture 1 of Code 301, students will:
-- Gain an understanding of scope with arrow functions and with the use of `let` and `const` in place of `var`
+- Gain an understanding of scope with arrow functions
 - Gain an understanding of context, scope, and "this"
 - Be able to create an application using `create react app`
 - Gain an understanding of React components and how to use them in a React application